-Claudia Cinnirella is currently a postdoc in EU Law at the Department of Law of the University of Catania within the research project “ExTemPoRe.
+Claudia Cinnirella is a research fellow in EU Law at the Department of Law of the University of Catania within the research project “ExTemPoRe.
 Exceptionally Bad Times.
-Memory, Policy and Regulation of Transnational Crisis”, where she works on the role of interstate solidarity for the management of transboundary crises.
-She graduated in law with honors at the University of Catania (2016), hold a postgraduate diploma in EU Law from the University of Naples “Federico II” (2017) and obtained a PhD in EU Law from the University of Naples “Parthenope” (2021).
+Memory, Policy and Regulation of Transnational Crisis”, where she works on the role of interstate solidarity in the management of transboundary crises.
+She graduated in law with honors at the University of Catania, held a postgraduate diploma in EU Law from the University of Naples “Federico II” and obtained a PhD in EU Law from the University of Naples “Parthenope”.
 Her thesis, entitled “Solidarity between the Member States of the European Union.
-A contribution to the interpretation of a general principle of Union Law”, explores the meaning and normative value of interstate solidarity within the EU legal order (2021).
-During her studies, Claudia specialized in EU and International Law at the European University Institute (2018), King’s College London (2019) and The Hague Academy of International Law (2020).
-As a practitioner, Claudia gained considerable experience with a traineeship at the Italian Corte Suprema di Cassazione (2017-2018) and at the Court of Justice of the European Union, within the chamber of the Judge R. Mastroianni (2021-2022).
-Claudia has been admitted to Bar (2019) and she is also a senior member of the legal clinic program “Coesione e diritto” of the University of Catania, where she offers pro bono legal assistance in EU/International migration and refugee law.
+A contribution to the interpretation of a general principle of Union Law”, explores the meaning and normative value of interstate solidarity within the EU legal order.
+During her studies, Claudia specialized in EU Law at the European University Institute, King’s College London, and The Hague Academy of International Law.
+As a practitioner, Claudia gained experience with traineeships at the Corte Suprema di Cassazione and the Court of Justice of the European Union.
+Claudia has been admitted to Bar and she is also a senior member of the legal clinic program “Coesione e diritto” of the University of Catania, where she offers pro bono legal assistance in EU/International migration and refugee law.

 As an Emile Noël Fellow, Claudia will work on her book, complementing the analysis of the general principle of interstate solidarity with a broader account of its implications within the accession to and withdrawal from the European Union.